jsf116/Test-Expander/Readme.md

 [Path::Tiny](https://metacpan.org/pod/Path::Tiny), some functions of this module is also exported from **Test::Expander**.
 - Last but not least.
-To provide a really environment-independent testing, we might need a possibility to run our tests in a clean environment, where only explicitly mentioned environment variables are set.
+To provide a really environment-independent testing, we might need a possibility to run our tests in a clean environment, where only explicitly mentioned environment variables are set and environment variables from the "outside world" cannot affect the execution of tests.
 This can also be achieved manually by manipulation of **%ENV** hash at the very beginning of tests.
 However, even ignoring the test code inflation, this might be (in fact - is) necessary in many tests belonging to one and the same module, so that a possibility to outsource the definition of test environment provided by **Test::Expander**